Did ‘The Walking Dead’ Season 7 Finale Bring The Zombie Series Back From The Dead? [Opinion]

 As the Inquisitr previously observed, The Walking Dead follows a predictable pattern.

-- Rick’s group searches for sanctuary/safe haven — finds sanctuary — loses sanctuary
+- Rick’s group searches for sanctuary/safe haven — finds sanctuary — loses sanctuary.

-- The group travels together — group is separated — group reunites
+- The group travels together — group is separated — group reunites.

-- One or more of the them is kidnapped — one or more of them escapes or is rescued
+- One or more of them is kidnapped — one or more of them escapes or is rescued.

-- Bad humans have the upper hand over the good guys — the good guys have the upper hand over the bad humans
+- Bad humans have the upper hand over the good guys — the good guys have the upper hand over the bad humans.

-- Rick is the leader — Rick is no longer the leader — Rick is the leader again
+- Rick is the leader — Rick is no longer the leader — Rick is the leader again.

 - Rick has PTSD — Rick recovers from PTSD — Rick suffers PTSD again?

-The Vulture website also poses a similar query especially since (unlike Syfy’s Z Nation) a search for cure, if there ever actually was one in The Walking Dead universe apart from Eugene’s posturing, is not part of the narrative.
+The Vulture website also poses a similar query, especially since (unlike Syfy’s Z Nation) a search for cure, if there ever actually was one in the Walking Dead universe apart from Eugene’s posturing, is not part of the narrative.

 “When the Saviors are vanquished, where does the show go from there?
 For a few seasons now, zombies have been little more than window dressing — good for a creative kill scene or an impressive set piece here and there.
 The real threat, though, is other people, be it the Governor or the Terminus cannibals or the Wolves or the Saviors.
 There’s a pattern that’s emerged — the survivors find safety, only to have that safety disrupted by a new human threat while the constant danger of the undead lingers.
 How many compelling ‘Big Bads’ are left to face?
 How many times can we watch Rick break down, then build back up?
 Short of Maggie giving birth to a zombie baby, what can truly shock and surprise us now?”